It’s National Curry Week- so what are you ordering to celebrate?

 Here in Leeds, we have plenty of delectable curry options to choose from, whether you’re opting to run up to Trinity Kitchen for Rola Wala’s street food or sitting down at Tharavadu for a taste of one of Leeds’ most loved (and celebrity frequented) restaurants.

-To celebrate National Curry Week, meal-box delivery company, HelloFresh, has surveyed Brits to find out which city prefers the hottest curry- and Leeds has shown its true love of spice.
+Meal-box delivery company, HelloFresh, surveyed Brits to find out which city prefers the hottest curry- and Leeds has shown its true love of spice.

 The top thirteen cities to handle spice was ranked as followed: